Alphawga/trichome/public/Trichomes_Design_Guide.md

     Accent 10%).\
 -   Use **consistent lighting** in imagery.\
 -   Avoid harsh contrasts --- rely on tone-on-tone layers.\
+-   **No rounded corners** --- all UI elements (buttons, inputs, cards, pills) use sharp edges for a modern, premium aesthetic.\
 -   When in doubt, **less is luxurious.**\
 -   Always test visual consistency with both **light and dark backgrounds** (product photography often varies).